Maximum Likelihood Reinforcement Learning

 Large-Scale LLM Training

-We train Qwen3-1.7B-Base and Qwen3-4B-Base models on POLARIS-53K (~50K math reasoning prompts), and evaluate on AIME 2025, BeyondAIME, MATH-500, and Minerva.
+We train Qwen3-1.7B-Base and Qwen3-4B-Base models on POLARIS-53K (~50K math reasoning prompts), and evaluate on various mathematical reasoning benchmarks.
 On larger scale mathematical reasoning, MaxRL Pareto-dominates GRPO and shows little to no diversity degradation with respect to the base model.

 Large scale LLM results